Thickback sole: Distribution

 The thickback sole occurs in the northeast Atlantic, from Great Britain and Ireland south to the Baie du Lévrier in Senegal, they are also found around Madeira.
 In the Mediterranean Sea, this species can be found throughout the basin except for the coasts of the Levantine Sea.

 Habitat and biology

-This species is benthic on sea beds consisting of sand and mud, preferring coarse sand. on the continental shelf and slope, at depths between 80–400 m.
+This species is benthic on sea beds consisting of sand and mud, preferring coarse sand. on the continental shelf and slope, at depths between 80 and 400 m.
 It feeds on a wide range of small benthic organisms, largely crustaceans such as amphipods and shrimp, also polychaetes and bivalves.
 The spawning season runs from early March to early summer in the English Channel but from late winter and spring to early autumn off Ireland.
 They can live for up to 14 year.
 The young thickback sole develop in open-sea nurseriesand settle into a benthic mode at a relatively young age compared to common sole and this may be why they are rarely recorded in coastal waters.